Code of Student Conduct

 - When a student is facing a medical or psychological emergency; or

-- In the judgment of the Vice President for Student Affairs and Dean of Students, Associate Dean of Students, or Director of Residence Life notification may be to the benefit of the health and well-being of the student.
+- In the judgment of the Vice President for Student Life and Dean of Students, Associate Dean of Students, or Director of Residential Life notification may be to the benefit of the health and well-being of the student.

 Disciplinary Records are maintained by the Office of the Vice President for Student Life and Dean of Students, Associate Dean of Students and/or Director of Residential Life and are maintained as follows: